moldiscovery/OncoPPI-pocketome/README.md

     - list_equilibrium_pockets.csv
     - list_interface-pockets.csv

-	  File containing list of allosteric-like, equilibrium and interfacepockets
+	  File containing list of allosteric-like, equilibrium and interface pockets

 2. [IMPLEMENTATION.txt](IMPLEMENTATION.txt)
 It contains command lines used for implementing the pocket collection and computing pocket descriptors.The BioGPS software, containing flap* executables is available from https://www.moldiscovery.com/ and trial licenses are available to both commercial and academic users.